 Bugs aren’t exactly the first thing that comes to mind when you think of a tasty snack, or even a delicious meal.
 To most people, thinking about crunching into an insect is the last thing that they want to do, however there are almost 2000 different edible bugs in the world, and over two billion people already munching on them.

 In fact, in areas such as Thailand, Brazil, Mexico, China, and many other places, you will find that eating bugs is a regular and common thing to do.
 So what keeps you from doing what they consider the “norm” too?
 It has been thought that it could be put down to culture.
-Bugs are associated as being pests instead of as food, however given the amount of insects thriving in the world, perhaps reconsidering your aversion to “bugs” and “food” in the same sentence might be a good idea.
+Bugs are associated as being pests instead of as food, however, given the number of insects thriving in the world, perhaps reconsidering your aversion to “bugs” and “food” in the same sentence might be a good idea.

 Here is a great video on why we all should be incorporating more insects into our diet, it has so many great reasons to do so.
 Once we can get past the “yuk” factor, we all could be eating more nutritious and healthy foods, for free!

 If you’re interested in at least trying a bug (don’t shudder too hard) you might as well select one of the tastier choices.
 Listed below are ten of the best types of bugs (in no particular order) to try out and maybe even mix in with your usual diet.

 - Ants – Although these mostly irritating bugs are known as home and picnic raiders, they are one of the tastier selections when it comes to eating insects.
 Boiling and roasting them are two options that deliver both nutrients and flavor, and although they do lack in fat, they are among some of the highest quality in protein.